isotopp/isotopp.github.io/_posts/2015-03-27-go-away-or-i-will-replace-you.md

 ![](/uploads/2015/03/devops-en.013.jpg)

 At the beginning of the Dotcom bubble, running IT mostly meant Enterprise IT.
 Some somebody somewhere had a data center, and in the data center was a large computer called server.
-Somebody else now connected the data center network with the Internet.
+Somebody else now connected the data center network to the Internet.
 After figuring out a few basic concepts such as Firewalls, DMZ and basic network security, people started about thinking connecting the internal IT to the Internet.
 At that time the Web came around.

 As the Web grew, more people used it, and the load on the existing large computers grew.
 What to do?